Question: Are bidi cigarettes a safe smoking alternative?

 - Bidi packaging often does not contain the health-warning labels that regular cigarettes must carry.

 CDC Factsheet on Bidis and Kreteks.
-28 February, 2007.
-US Dept of Health and Human Services.
+U.S. Dept of Health and Human Services.
+Accessed March 2014.